GIT Compactifications of M_{0,n} and Flips: Degrees of components in stable curves

 \begin{proposition} If $( \gamma , \vec{c} )$ is not contained in any hyperplane of the form $\varphi (I, \cdot )^{-1} (k)$, then every semistable pointed curve has trivial automorphism group. \end{proposition}

 \begin{proof} By Corollary \ref{cor-geomofstablecurves}, every semistable curve is a union of rational normal curves meeting in multinodal singularities.
+We claim that an automorphism $f$ of a semistable curve $(X, p_{1}, \cdots, p_{n})$ does not permute its irreducible components nontrivially.
+Indeed, it is straightforward to see that if there is a nontrivial permutation of irreducible components of $X$, then there are two distinct irreducible tails $E_{1}, E_{2}$ such that $f(E_{1}) = E_{2}$.
+But by (1) of Lemma \ref{lem:existencemarkedpoints}, they have marked points (say $p_{1}$ and $p_{2}$) on their smooth parts.
+This is impossible because $f(p_{1}) = p_{1} \in E_{1}$.
+Thus the automorphism $f$ induces automorphisms of its irreducible components, which are isomorphic to $\PP^{1}$.

-It follows that such a curve $(X, p_1 , \ldots , p_n )$ has a non-trivial automorphism if and only if it contains either: \begin{enumerate} \item a tail $E$ with all marked points of its smooth locus $E^{sm}$ supported on at most one point, or \item a component $E$ with $\vert E \cap \overline{X \backslash E} \vert = 2$ such that $E^{sm}$ contains no marked points. \end{enumerate} We show that neither of these cases is possible.
-Let $E \subset X$ be a tail.
-Since $E$ has positive degree, by Proposition \ref{DegreeOfTails} we have $\sigma(E) \ge 1$, so by additivity $\sigma(\overline{X \backslash E}) \le d-1$, and hence by Lemma \ref{lem:sigmdef} we see that $\sum_{p_i\in\overline{X \backslash E}} c_i \le c -1$.
-By the non-integrality assumption this inequality must be strict, and consequently $\sum_{p_i \in E^{sm}} c_i > 1.$ On the other hand, by Corollary \ref{SmoothWeight}, the sum of the weights at a smooth point of $E$ cannot exceed 1.
-It follows that the marked points on $E$ must be supported at 2 or more points of $E$ other than the singular point.
+It follows that such a curve $(X, p_1 , \ldots , p_n )$ has a non-trivial automorphism if and only if it contains either: \begin{enumerate} \item an irreducible tail $E$ with all marked points of its smooth locus $E^{sm}$ supported on at most one point, or \item an irreducible component $E$ with $\vert E \cap \overline{X \backslash E} \vert = 2$ such that $E^{sm}$ contains no marked points. \end{enumerate} Both cases are impossible due to Lemma \ref{lem:existencemarkedpoints}. \end{proof}